 One of the most fascinating urban legends in Russia is that there are secret underground shelters and tunnels built by Stalin and the government during WWII.
 Stories of just how crazy and big these underground lairs were grew over time, to the point that people speculate there are vast underground airports and tank tunnels below the city of Moscow.
 How much of it is real and how much is just fabricated nonsense?
 Well, there are underground bunkers left over from the Cold War and the vast secretive tunnel network may have more plausibility than most people believe, especially when you take into account the fact that the Moscow subway has lots of blocked gates and stairways that supposedly go nowhere.

-The Black Volga
+2 people just voted on The Black Volga

 During the 1960s and '70s, a legend started circulating about a mysterious black Volga.
 As the nation lived in fear of the Cold War, rumors started to grow about a fancy limousine that would abduct children right off the street.
 No one could ever see a driver, and theories ranged from the car being driven by crazed nuns to being inhabited by Lucifer himself.

 The urban legend got so out of control that the car was eventually reported to have horns instead of side mirrors and anyone claiming the Volga wasn't involved in a child's disappearance would be dead in 24 hours.
 Those types of vehicles were some of the most expensive during that time period and were often used by high-ranking members of the Communist party and other officials.
 Take that as you will.